voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 Update Products' Metadata in bulk

 Update several product metadata properties in one asynchronous operation.
 In one request, it is possible to update a maximum of **100** records.
 In the response body, you get a unique async action identifier.
 If a requested product object is not found, then an **upsert** occurs.
-This is reflected in the Get Async Action endpoint as follows:   ```json {     \"found\": false,     \"updated\": true } ``` This API request starts a process that affects Voucherify data in bulk.
+This is reflected in the Get Async Action endpoint as follows:    This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
+When there is a list of vouchers generation scheduled, then they will all have the IN_PROGRESS status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
 You can verify the status of your request via this API request.

 ### Examples